james65535/james65535.github.io/content/posts/working-notes-gus.md

   ResolutionSizeY=768
   FullscreenMode=2
 ```
-3. We'll need to consider the flow for Presenting, Applying, Storing, and Retrieving the graphics settings you wish the user to be able to configure.
+3. We'll need to consider the configuration flow for the following aspects:

+* Presenting Screen Resolution Information
+* Applying Player Selected Screen Resolution
+* Storing Game User Settings Containing Selected Screen Resolution
+* Retrieving Game User Settings with Selected Screen Resolution

+The Storing and Retrieving elements will allow us to save the settings across Game restarts and the like since this information will go to and come from disk.

 4. Retrieve - Depending on your preference you can place the following code where it fits within your project.
 This quick example uses the player's HUD and overrides BeginPlay.
 ```cpp